 For More Information

-To donate to the White Fountain project via check (made out to FOPG), send to:
+To donate to the ongoing maintenance of the George Robert White Memorial Fountain, click here to contribute online, or if you wish to donate via check (made out to FOPG), send to:

 Friends of the Public Garden

 69 Beacon Street, Boston MA 02108

 Please contact Mary Halpin at the Friends at (857) 239-8937 or email@example.com for more information.